 Where does your company fit within the 4 pillars of organisational culture?
-If you've already discovered that flexible clan and strategic hierarchy aren't quite on the money, why not delve into the quick-off-the-mark, innovative and improvised world of adhoc company culture?
+If you've already discovered that flexible clan, marketing and strategic hierarchy aren't quite on the money, why not delve into the quick-off-the-mark, innovative and improvised world of adhoc company culture?

 Originating from Latin, adhoc literally translates as 'to this'.
 Encouraging initiative, this term denotes a fast-paced and ever-changing set up, where you are both adaptive to issues and reactive with solutions.
 Seeing an upsurge in its usage and popularity post WWII, this old-age term began to resonate deeper with the British public from the 1950s and has swiftly jumped from The Competing Values Framework into the modern day corporate world.